-Subject to any rights and restrictions for the time being attached to any PubCo Shares, or as otherwise provided for in the Cayman Companies Act and the PubCo Articles, the payment of cash dividends in the future, if any, will be at the discretion of the PubCo Board has and will depend upon such factors as earnings levels, capital requirements, contractual restrictions, PubCo's overall financial condition, available distributable reserves and any other factors deemed relevant by the PubCo Board.
-Under Cayman Islands law, a Cayman Islands company may pay a dividend out of either profits (including retained earnings) or share premium, provided that in no circumstances may a dividend be paid if this would result in PubCo being unable to pay its debts as they fall due in the ordinary course of its business.
+Subject to any rights and restrictions for the time being attached to any Shares, or as otherwise provided for in the Cayman Companies Act and the Articles, the payment of cash dividends in the future, if any, will be at the discretion of our board of directors has and will depend upon such factors as earnings levels, capital requirements, contractual restrictions, our overall financial condition, available distributable reserves and any other factors deemed relevant by our board of directors.
+Under Cayman Islands law, a Cayman Islands company may pay a dividend out of either profits (including retained earnings) or share premium, provided that in no circumstances may a dividend be paid if this would result in us being unable to pay its debts as they fall due in the ordinary course of its business.

-Even if the PubCo Board decides to pay dividends, the form, frequency and amount will depend upon PubCo's future operations and earnings, capital requirements and surplus, general financial condition, contractual restrictions and other factors that the PubCo Board may deem relevant.
-In addition, PubCo is a holding company and depends on the receipt of dividends and other distributions from its subsidiaries to pay dividends on PubCo Shares.
-When making recommendations on the timing, amount and form of future dividends, if any, the PubCo Board will consider, among other things:
+Even if our board of directors decides to pay dividends, the form, frequency and amount will depend upon the Company's future operations and earnings, capital requirements and surplus, general financial condition, contractual restrictions and other factors that our board of directors may deem relevant.
+In addition, we are a holding company and depends on the receipt of dividends and other distributions from our subsidiaries to pay dividends on our Shares.
+When making recommendations on the timing, amount and form of future dividends, if any, the board of directors will consider, among other things:

-- PubCo's results of operations and cash flow; - PubCo's expected financial performance and working capital needs; - PubCo's future prospects; - PubCo's capital expenditures and other investment and growth plans; - dividend yields of comparable companies globally; - restrictions on payment of dividends that may be imposed on us by financing arrangements; - statutory restrictions on the payment of dividends; and - general economic and business conditions.
+- our results of operations and cash flow; - our expected financial performance and working capital needs; - our future prospects; - our capital expenditures and other investment and growth plans; - dividend yields of comparable companies globally; - restrictions on payment of dividends that may be imposed on us by financing arrangements; - statutory restrictions on the payment of dividends; and - general economic and business conditions.

-If any dividends or other distributions are declared or paid in cash or other assets (except dividends or other distributions payable in PubCo Class A Ordinary Shares) by the PubCo Board or PubCo on PubCo Class A Ordinary Shares pursuant to the PubCo Articles, each holder of PubCo Preference Shares shall be entitled to, with respect to all PubCo Preference Shares held by such holder, such amount of dividends or other distributions that such holder would receive had such holder converted all its PubCo Preference Shares into the applicable number of PubCo Class A Ordinary Shares immediately prior to the record date for the determination of the holders entitled to such dividends or distributions.
+If any dividends or other distributions are declared or paid in cash or other assets (except dividends or other distributions payable in Class A Ordinary Shares) by us on our Class A Ordinary Shares pursuant to the Articles, each holder of Preference Shares shall be entitled to, with respect to all Preference Shares held by such holder, such amount of dividends or other distributions that such holder would receive had such holder converted all its Preference Shares into the applicable number of Class A Ordinary Shares immediately prior to the record date for the determination of the holders entitled to such dividends or distributions.